EMDK/docs/edge/source/api/MifareSam-AdditionalAuthData-AV1Mode.md

 ###useLogicalChannelForCMacCalculation

-Use logical channel for CMAC calculation or not.
+useLogicalChannelForCMacCalculation - False: Do not use logical channel for CMAC calculation.
+True: Use logical channel for CMAC calculation. **This is not supported, hence application should pass false**

 **Type:**